 Because occupations involving physical labor dominate the local economy, Blaine is generally considered to be a blue-collar town.
 56.52% of the Blaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Blaine is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Blaine who work in office and administrative support (26.09%), healthcare suport services (17.39%), and sales jobs (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 56.52% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 56.52% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Blaine’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Blaine’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Blaine is that it can take a long time to commute to work.
 In Blaine, the average commute to work is 57.00 minutes, which is quite a bit higher than the national average.